Review: Dear White People.

-The plot is loosely based on a real life instance where a white fraternity threw a Hip Hop/Black party and were in black face, afro wigs, and other stereotypical shit.
-Which I can appreciate because using entertainment (music, film, fashion, etc) to shed light to real life situations is good and needed.
+The plot is loosely based on a real-life instance where a white fraternity threw a Hip Hop/Black party and was in black face, afro wigs, and other stereotypical attire.
+Which I can appreciate because using entertainment (music, film, fashion, etc) to shed light on real-life situations is good and needed.
 But everything else fell flat.

 Dear America (who isn't young and black),

 Yes we wear weave.
 Yes we blast Hip Hop music.
-And yes, we fucking love fried chicken.
+And yes, we love eating fried chicken.
 But guess what?
 Yes we wear our hair on it's own and love it too.
-Yes we blast EDM, indie rock, and fuck maybe even some Taylor Swift too.
-And we even fucking love salmon, steak, or we might even be vegetarian!
-Holy shit, young black people are more dynamic in real life than portrayed in films and TV shows!
+Yes we blast EDM, indie rock, and maybe even some Taylor Swift too.
+And we love salmon, steak, or we might even be vegetarian!
+Young black people are more dynamic in real life than portrayed in films and TV shows!

 And as far as race relations and political stuff, yeah they turned up.
 And turned down right after AND ended the movie on that note!
-What the fuck?!
-It was as if no lesson was suppose to be learned from the whole movie.
+It was as if no lesson was supposed to be learned from the whole movie.

 *Inserts another major spoiler alert*

 The movie literally ended, "Dear White People, ...never mind."
 Bruh?
 BRUH?
 "NEVERMIND"?!
 REALLY?!
-So for the white people who actually had the balls to see this film knowing that the theaters would be packed out by black people, they learned nothing.
+So for the white people who actually went to see this film knowing that the theaters would be packed out by black people, they learned nothing.
 They should actually be pissed off about this movie too.

 You got nothing from this film.
-Even on some like real film critic shit, the cinematography was alright.
-Acting was actually good.
+Even on some like real film critic perspective, the cinematography was alright.
+The acting was actually good.
 The actors were believable-which pisses me off that the writing of the film was so not what it could have and should have been.